 Possibility to purchase real estate for cryptocurrency

 Types of Portuguese Business Entities

-To establish a crypto company in Portugal, you can choose either a Private Limited Liability Company (Lda) or a Public Limited Company (SA).
-Their shareholders are only liable for the company’s obligations to the extent of their investment.
+To create a crypto company in Portugal, you can choose either Private Limited Liability Company (Lda) or Public Limited Company (SA).
+Their shareholders are responsible only for the company’s obligations within the limits of their investments.

-Documents required to establish a limited crypto company in Portugal:
+Documents required to establish a limited cryptography company in Portugal:

-- Articles of Association (must be put in writing and the signatures of the founders must be verified by a witness)
+- Charter (should be in writing and signatures of founders should be verified by a witness)